 The location a beautiful rural setting in the upper Meon Valley in Hampshire (Meon Springs).

 The Venue is an inspirational C18th thatched barn, that lends itself to art courses.
-It has excellent natural light, superb views over the South Downs and beautiful exposed beams.
+It is spacious and has excellent natural light and superb views over the South Downs and beautiful exposed beams.

 Our Facilitators - are qualified and experienced artists and teachers.

 "Our aim is to offer a series of creative art workshops to bring together artistically minded people, in an inspirational setting."

 Each course is suitable for all abilities and experiences.
 The ambience and relaxed atmosphere of the 18th Century Barn make it a real retreat from day to day life .

 Our Workshops are suitable for beginners and experienced artists, allowing them to work together whilst exploring their creativity and acquiring new skills.

 The safety measures for workshops at Art in the Barn will include:

 * A spacious and well ventilated venue.

 *Hand washing facilities, with disposable paper towels.